 Manage a customer's subscription from their Customer Account:

-- In the Home Menu click Commerce, and then click Customers.
+- In the Home Menu click Profiles, and then click Customers.

 - Find and click the customer whose subscription you want to cancel.